-Instead of a Non-blocking Read --- Use change_submits = True or return_keyboard_events = True
+Instead of ReadNonBlocking --- Use change_submits = True or return_keyboard_events = True

-Any time you are thinking "I want an X Element to cause a Y Element to do something", then you want to use the change submits option.
+Any time you are thinking "I want an X Element to cause a Y Element to do something", then you want to use the change_submits option.

 Instead of polling, try options that cause the window to return to you.
 By using non-blocking windows, you are polling.
 You can indeed create your application by polling.
 It will work.
 But you're going to be maxing out your processor and may even take longer to react to an event than if you used another technique.